GSA/search-gov-website/_indexing/metadata.md

 <meta name="article:section" content="example" />
 ```
 - **Detail:** While not often used by commercial search engines due to [keyword stuffing](https://support.google.com/webmasters/answer/66358?hl=en), Search.gov indexes your keywords, if you have added them.
-- **Data Gathering Logic:** We pull all fields listed into one "Tags" field for searching and future facet filtering.
+- **Data Gathering Logic:** We pull all fields listed into one "Tags" field for searching and faceted search (metadata-driven results filtering).
 We also dedupe keywords so that our `Tags` field only contains unique terms.
 Each keyword will be treated as a unique term when searching and filtering content.
-- **Used In:** Query matching, term frequency scoring, faceted search (upcoming feature)
+- **Used In:** Query matching, term frequency scoring, faceted search (metadata-driven results filtering, currently available via the Results API)

 ### Created Date